-Karl Mannheim’s generational theory involves the cultural characteristics, value codes, and deeply embedded social structures that lead to social action and particularly action undertaken toward social change (Mannheim, 1970).
-Social change refers to the continuous transformation in societal structures, norms, and institutions driven by human actions.
+Karl Mannheim’s (1970) generational theory encompasses the cultural characteristics, value codes, and deeply embedded social structures that drive social action, particularly actions aimed at social change.
+Social change refers to the continuous transformation of societal structures, norms, and institutions driven by human actions.
 Evolving environments necessitate challenging existing cultural norms and values to adapt to a changing world, resulting in cultural transformations (Popescu, 2019; Edmunds & Turner, 2005).

-Contemporary generational researchers, including Mannheim’s successors, tend to prefer the term generational unit because it allows for the investigation of diverse types of small groups that create a movement for social change (Corsten, 1999; Herzog, 2013; Pilcher, 1994).
-Researchers who have examined social change throughout history have found that for a generational unit to form and serve as a catalyst for social change, three components must be present.
+Contemporary generational researchers, including Mannheim’s successors, tend to prefer the term generational unit because it allows for investigating diverse types of small groups that create a movement for social change (Corsten, 1999; Herzog, 2013; Pilcher, 1994).
+Researchers who have examined social change throughout history have found that three components must be present for a generational unit to form and serve as a catalyst for social change.
 The first is social location, which refers to an attachment to a conceptual and emotional place and, in most cases, a physical place.
 The second is the attribution of meaning, based on a code of values and behavioral patterns that are meaningful for the group.
 The third is actualization or activities that help realize the group’s ideals (Edmunds & Turner, 2005; Dant, 2013; Watroba, 2018).

-In intentional communities such as those studied in Israel, Mannheim's theory is applied to understand generational units within the community, reflecting on how different age groups interpret and respond to social change and environmental challenges (Ganany-Dagan, 2022; Herzog, 2013).
-These intentional communities serve as microcosms where Mannheim's concept of generational perspectives enduring over the life course can be observed, showcasing how shared experiences and memories within a community contribute to the formation of generational identities and responses to societal transformations (Ganany-Dagan, 2022).
+In ICs, such as those studied in Israel, Mannheim’s theory is applied to understand generational units within the community, reflecting on how different age groups interpret and respond to social change and environmental challenges (Aurthor, 2022; Herzog, 2013).
+These ICs serve as microcosms where Mannheim’s concept of ‘generational perspectives’ enduring over the life course can be observed, showcasing how shared experiences and memories within a community contribute to the formation of generational identities and responses to societal transformations (Aurthor, 2022).

-Mannheim referred to the members of the 'generational unit' cohort as one part of the generation and emphasized the partnership in the idea of the necessity for social change (Edmunds & Turner, 2005).
-Women were grouped into the same generational unit without separate reference; the current study examines generational changes in intentional communities from a gender perspective, focusing on women’s experiences and the contribution of friendship among women to processes of personal empowerment and social change.
+Mannheim referred to the members of a generational unit cohort as one part of the generation and emphasized the partnership in the idea of the necessity for social change (Edmunds & Turner, 2005).
+Women were grouped into the same generational unit without separate reference.
+The current study examines generational changes in ICs from a gender perspective, focusing on women’s experiences and the contribution of friendship among women to processes of personal empowerment and social change.

 The story of three women in Kibbutz Degania A

 Degania, the first kibbutz, was founded in 1910 on the southern edge of the Sea of Galilee by ten male and two female pioneers who had immigrated from Russia.
 As of 2021, the kibbutz has 524 residents, 126 of whom are under the age of 14 (Israel Central Bureau of Statistics, 2021).
-The Degania collective was founded on the values of partnership and productive work in the kibbutz.
+The Degania collective was established on the values of partnership and productive work within the kibbutz.

-Three women immigrated from Germany to Mandatory Palestine-A”I l, arriving in Degania: Yehudit Gilad in 1920, Tsila Berkowitz in 1924-25 and Yael Frankel in 1936.
-For the purpose of immigration permits, they were registered as members of the Eretz-Israel Workers' Party with a labeled profession, Yael as a sanitary worker, Yehudit a farmer and Tsila a An infant caregiver.
-In actuality, Yael was a doctor of law and held a degree in gymnastics.
+Three women immigrated from Germany to Mandatory Palestine, arriving in Degania: Yehudit Gilad in 1920, Tsila Berkowitz in 1924–25, and Yael Frankel in 1936.
+For their immigration permits, they were registered as members of the Eretz-Israel Workers’ Party with designated professions: Yael as a sanitary worker, Yehudit as a farmer, and Tsila as an infant caregiver.
+In reality, Yael was a doctor of law and held a degree in gymnastics.
 She taught gymnastics in Germany but was forced to emigrate when the Nazis denied Jews teaching positions (Friedlander, 2014).